 How to Become a Travel Nurse: Consider Your Pay

 If you’re thinking about taking the travel plunge, search the Triage job board and then connect with a recruiter who can make your travel transition a smooth one.
 It’s true that travel nurses make more money than staff nurses and with good reason.
 A travel nurse is moving to a new location every 13 weeks, on average.
-This means every four months, there’s a new place to learn, new people to meet and new patients to treat.
+This means every four months, there’s a new place to learn, new people to meet and new patients to treat, enriching your nursing experience and broadening your professional and personal horizons.

 Additionally, travel nurses receive a stipend for their housing and meals.
 The government acknowledges that travelers are often maintaining two homes—one in their home location and one in their temporary location—and allows a travel nurse agency to provide a tax-free stipend to take away some of the financial burden.
 These rates are often set by the government and may even vary depending on the season.
 After all, a warm weather location full of snowbirds will be more expensive in the winters than in the summer and your stipend will often reflect that difference.